nelsonng2258/QlikSense-Dashboard/README.md

 Refer to csv files within star_schema_data.<br>

 <b>Dashboard Design</b><br>
-Perform wireframing for the dashboard to visualize the layout and components on a piece of paper.
+Perform wireframing for the dashboard to visualize the layout and components on a piece of paper.<br>

 <b>Build QlikSense Dashboard</b><br>
 Load the fact and dimension tables into QlikSense, and join them using associative joins to form the data model.
 Develop the dashboard based on the wireframe as a reference.
-Conduct data quality checks to ensure accuracy.
+Conduct data quality checks to ensure accuracy. <br>

 ## Operate QlikSense Dashboard
-Upload csv files within star_schema_data and Sales Performance Dashboard.qvf to QlikSense <br>
+Upload the csv files within star_schema_data and Sales Performance Dashboard.qvf to QlikSense.<br>